amatos/amelia/README.md

 Also, if a non-rotational drive is being used during installation, and LUKS encryption has been chosen, then specific options will be applied to open the LUKS container.

-Graphics setup, encryption setup, swap/swapfile activation/offset calculation, specific filesystem-based options, interactive package pacstrapping, pciid database update, auto configuration of your timezone based on your computer's ip address, makepkg optimization, sysctl / mkinitcpio / udisks / systemd / crypttab / sudoers file configuration, systemd services activation etc. all happen here.
+Graphics setup, encryption setup, swap/swapfile activation/offset calculation, specific filesystem-based options, interactive package pacstrapping, pciid database update, auto configuration of your timezone based on your computer's ip address, makepkg optimization, sysctl / mkinitcpio / udisks / systemd / sudoers file configuration, systemd services activation etc. all happen here.

 As mentioned earlier, configuration takes place using only the respective drop-in directories and not the original '.conf' files, where applicable.